ghostbuster91/blogposts/router2023/main.md

 Does it mean that we can start now?

 Not yet.
 Remember when I told you about the device-tree?
 U-Boot is a generic program that can be deployed on a wide variety of different devices.
-It achieves that by abstracting over the hardware by using device-tree definitions.
+It achieves that by abstracting over the hardware with the help of device-tree definitions.
 That means that we need to provide our bpir3 specific device-tree definitions to U-Boot in order to compile it for our board.
 Apart from that we will also need a `def_config` file that configures how to build U-Boot.
 You can grab it from here: https://github.com/mtk-openwrt/u-boot/blob/mtksoc/configs/mt7986a_bpir3_sd_defconfig